-Iceland is particularly famous for its waterfalls; their sizes, locations and sheer volumes astound visitors to the country.
+Iceland is particularly famous for its waterfalls; their sizes, locations, and sheer volumes astound visitors to the country.
 You’ve probably read all about Gullfoss waterfall, which is located on the Golden Circle.
-And maybe you’ve heard of Seljalandsfoss too, that waterfall you can walk behind!
+And maybe you’ve heard of Seljalandsfoss too, a waterfall that you can walk behind!
 There’s no doubt that there are several awe-inspiring falls in Iceland.

 But what about Dynjandi waterfall, which some Icelanders insist is the most beautiful waterfall in Iceland?
 Not many tourists make it there because Dynjandi is located in the Westfjords.
-It is, however, one of the most incredible parts of the country, and it’s more accessible now than ever!
+It is, however, one of the most incredible natural wonders in Iceland, and it’s now more accessible than ever!

 Dynjandi waterfall Basic Information

 Dynjandi waterfall is 100 meters (330 feet) tall and 30 meters (98 feet) wide, making it the largest waterfall in the Westfjords.
 Its name translates to 'thunderous'; you'll understand why once you get close to it and hear it roar.
 The fall has a unique appearance, it resembles flowing hair that widens out to 60 meters (197 feet) at the bottom.

 Most of Iceland’s waterfalls obtain part of their water from a melting glacier, but Dynjandi doesn't.
 The fall’s water derives from Lake Stóra-Eyjavatn via the Dynjandisá river, making Dynjandi unique.